-As before, learning rates shown in Figure \ref{fig_star_results} increase as $\alpha$ increases for each $\gamma$.
-Moreover, learning rates in stage 2 are much lower than in stage 1 and increase with $\gamma$, unlike those in stage 1, which are independent of $\gamma$.
+As before, learning rates in Figure \ref{fig_star_results} increase as $\alpha$ increases for each $\gamma$.
+Learning rates in stage 2 are much lower than in stage 1 and increase with $\gamma$, unlike those in stage 1, which are independent of $\gamma$.
 This is likely due to the increased precision in estimating $\eta$, as the unconfounded sample size increases with $\gamma$.
-Next, we compare the posterior predictive means of $\tau(x)$ with its unbiased estimate on a heldout sample, that includes all observations except the unconfounded sample.
-From Figure \ref{fig_star_results}, the RMSE of $\tau(x)$ decreases steadily as $\gamma$ increases, but are almost indistinguishable across $\alpha$, except for a declining trend when $\gamma=0.1$.
-As $\gamma$ increases, the confounded sample size decreases, and the downward estimation bias due to the confounded sample is reduced, which leads to a reduction in RMSE.
-Finally, the coverage probability of the unbiased estimate of $\tau(x)$ decreases steadily, as $\alpha$ increases and $\gamma$ increases.
-This observation is consistent with earlier experiments, where $\alpha$ closer to zero tends to yield higher coverage probabilities due to the larger posterior variance estimates.
-We also observed a marked improvement in coverage probabilities by estimating $\lambda_2^1$ using method of moments compared to setting it as 1.
+Comparing the posterior predictive means of $\tau(x)$ with its unbiased estimate on a heldout sample (includes all observations except the unconfounded sample), the RMSE of $\tau(x)$ decreases steadily as $\gamma$ increases, but are almost indistinguishable across $\alpha$, except for a declining trend when $\gamma=0.1$.
+As $\gamma$ increases, the confounded sample size decreases, and the downward estimation bias is reduced, which leads to a reduction in RMSE.
+Finally, coverage probability of the unbiased estimate of $\tau(x)$ decreases steadily, as $\alpha$ increases and $\gamma$ increases, as an $\alpha$ closer to zero tends to yield larger posterior variance estimates.
+We also observe an improvement in coverage probabilities by estimating $\lambda_2^1$ using method of moments compared to setting it as 1.